|'Wild Sunset' 9x12 pastel ©Karen Margulis|

 I do understand the groans though.
 Some artists don't like to work from the same reference or even subject.
 Once it has been painted it has been done.
-But I intend to have them look at painting a series in a different light and I invite you to join us.
+My goal was to have them look at painting a series in a different light.

 A painting series can be many things but the paintings in the series all need to have some common thread among them.
 It can be a common technique or color palette or maybe the same subject done on different mediums.
 For our series, we will choose a subject or reference photo and build our series around this subject.
 I recommend completing a minimum of 5 paintings for the series.